Good choice

 • Not applicable (0 points)

-• Does the scheme owner require ABs or oversight bodies to make summary accreditation/oversight reports (with personal and commercially sensitive information removed) available?
+• Does the scheme owner require that summaries of oversight reports (with personal and commercially sensitive information removed) are made publicly available?

 Possible answers